the-waypoint/the-waypoint.github.io/_posts/2016-10-08-rails-generate-scaffold.md

 Frameworks are created with the premise of being lazy.
 They are purposed to prevent developers from rewriting the same code again and again for a particular task.
 Without frameworks, one would be wasting time trying to figure out the best principles for approaching their particular task when many have already been figured out.

-The predicament for a new user to the Rails framework is then: how do I navigate all these abstract concepts that have been established before me?
+The predicament for a new user to the Rails framework then is: how do I navigate all these abstract concepts that have been established before me?

 Introduce: scaffold.